-In particular, businesses should ask how long a contract lasts and whether they are leasing the equipment, Ebrahimi said.
+By not reading through contracts yourself, you risk the shock and hindrance of hidden fees and service limitations.
+In particular, you should ask how long the contract lasts and whether you are leasing the equipment, Ebrahimi said.
 Watch out for fees, including early termination, annual, setup, monthly, monthly minimum and Payment Card Industry (PCI) compliance fees, he added.

-“Some business owners need to know that their merchant account will work seamlessly across all sales channels like retail, e-commerce and mobile,” Ebrahimi said.
+“Some business owners need to know that their merchant account will work seamlessly across all sales channels, like retail, e-commerce and mobile,” Ebrahimi said.
 “It can get confusing trying to make sure all channels can play well with each other.”

 This is particularly the case with accepting credit card payments at self-hosted online stores.

 “Up until recently, accepting credit cards for online payments has been a surprisingly complicated and painful process,” said Yarin Kessler, founder of online PDF conversion service PDF Buddy.
-“It required setting up a merchant account with a bank, signing up with a payment gateway and then using any number of payment software solutions to integrate with your app.
+“It required setting up a merchant account with a bank, signing up with a payment gateway, and then using any number of payment software solutions to integrate with your app.
 This meant multiple applications, fees and accounts just to get set up.”

-“Since then, other companies like Braintree and PayPal have followed Stripe’s lead by simplifying their own processes for accepting credit card payments on the Web," he said.
+“Since then, other companies like Braintree and PayPal have followed Stripe’s lead by simplifying their own processes for accepting credit card payments on the web,” he said.
 “Consequently, it is now vastly easier to accept credit cards for an online business than it was a few short years ago.”

 If all or most of your business is conducted online, look for a credit card processor geared toward e-commerce, such as Shopify or PayPal.
 These types of processors have simple integration that makes it easy to set up your e-commerce store.
 Learn more in our Shopify review.